intelagense/rwxrob/todo/README.md

 # TODO List

+* FINISH THE RESUME
+* Update resume generator to use `text/template` (on stream)
 * Make status bar transparent
 * More precise IRC topics with `/topicswap`
-* Add all relevant IRC rooms on startup.
+* Add all relevant IRC rooms on startup
 * Back to single monolithic `.bashrc`
 * Discuss the `sudo` hack with the live community
 * Unicode (go) convenience classes in PEGN